dib-lab/2022-paper-branchwater-software/manuscript.md

 of these limitations are intrinsic to FracMinHash, and others can be overcome by parameter tuning and further research.

-### Wort and the SRA digest

-Over time we (Luiz :)) has sketched the entire microbial SRA (put query here) at DNA k=21,31,51, scaled=1000 with abundance tracking.
-The metagenome portion of this is approximately 13 TB in size.
-Sketches are CC0.
-Discuss availability.
-Describe number, maximum size, mode of sketches.

-### Use case: MAGsearch

-Given this collection of sketches, collaborators immediately wanted to search it with isolate genome sequences and metagenome-assembled genomes (MAGs).
-Two early use cases were biogeography and outbreak detection.
-In both cases we were confronted with the desire to search for 5-100 queries,

 ### MAGsearch represents a specific technical challenge to sourmash

-The primary design focus for sourmash CLI has been on searching and comparing many genome-sized sketches, e.g. genomes, where for typical parameters above there are ~1k-10k hashes in the sketch.
+The primary design focus for the sourmash CLI has been on searching and comparing many genome-sized sketches, e.g. genomes, where for typical parameters above there are ~1k-10k hashes in the sketch.
 The software provides a variety of in-memory and on-disk data structures for organizing sketches in this size range and can search 100s of thousands of genome sketches with a single query in minutes in a single thread on an SSD laptop; more complex algorithms such as the min-set-cov described in XXX can take a few hours but are still